 Myth #4: This eventually led to democracy in Mexico.

 It eventually led to the longest-ruling dictator in Mexican history.
 Porfirio Diaz was a raw Army officer, stationed at Puebla on May 5, 1862.
 After leading the Mexican forces to their unexpected victory there, he was promoted several times and had a distinguished military career.
 He then became a politician, and was very popular with the people, remembered as a hero of Cinco de Mayo.
 He was elected president in 1876, canceled further elections, and ruled by decree until it took the Mexican Revolution of 1911 to overthrow him.

 Myth #5: Cinco de Mayo is Mexico’s major patriotic holiday.

-History: It’s not really one of the biggest holidays in Mexico.
-In fact the largest celebration is in Los Angeles, among Mexican-Americans.
+It’s not really a biggest holiday in Mexico at all.
+In fact, the largest celebration is actually in Los Angeles, among Mexican-Americans.
 South of the border, the day is the time for fireworks, parties, and families getting together, especially in Puebla, but there are many more important holidays.
 It has become a very popular unofficial holiday in the United States.
 Mexicans and Mexican-Americans celebrate their heritage on the day.
 Others consider it the Mexican St. Patrick’s Day and consume Mexican beer and guacamole from San Diego to Maine.